-Fat loss happens in the kitchen…and in the bedroom, and on the meditation mat, and with strategic interval and strength workouts!
+Fat loss happens in the kitchen… in the bedroom, on the meditation mat, and with strategic interval and strength workouts!
 The truth is, you can’t wish (or mindlessly do cardio) your way to a toned midsection.
 Conveniently, you can lose your stubborn belly fat in the comfort of your own home — no gym required!
-Hence, its possible to lose pounds through exercise for weight loss at home for a female.
+Hence, it’s possible to lose pounds through exercise for weight loss at home for a female.

 The Workout Details